Email information is followed by @css.edu unless otherwise noted.

 Dr. Merry Renn Vaughan is the director of the CSS Theatre program, Director of Spotlight (performing arts series), and teaches in the Fine Arts department.
-She has a BFA in Theatre with an emphasis on directing and producing, a self-designed MA in Theatre Arts, and a PhD in Interdisciplinary Studies (her dissertation is titled There's More to Seuss Than Meets the Eye: The Social and Political Vision of an American Icon).
-Dr. Vaughan teaches Human Communication, Acting for the Stage, Introduction to Theatre and directs a production each year for the CSS Theatre.
-She is also active in the CSS First-year Program, Dignitas, acts as the advisor for the Improv Club, and is a co-leader of the London Arts and Culture education abroad experience.
+She has a BFA in Theatre with an emphasis on directing and producing, a self-designed MA in Theatre Arts, and a PhD in Interdisciplinary Studies (her dissertation is about Dr. Seuss).
+Dr. Vaughan teaches Acting for the Stage, Introduction to Theatre and directs a production each year for the CSS Theatre.
+She also advises and teaches in the CSS First-year Program, Dignitas, acts as the advisor for the Improv Club, and is a co-leader of the London Arts and Culture education abroad experience.

 Adjuncts are listed during semesters in which they teach.